K-transform

-In mathematics, the K transform (also called the Kemp-Macdonald Transform or Single-Pixel X-ray Transform) is an integral transform introduced by R. Scott Kemp and Ruaridh Macdonald in 2016.
-The transform allows a 3-dimensional inhomogeneous object to be reconstructed from scalar point measurements taken in the volume external to the object.
+In mathematics, the K transform (also called the Single-Pixel X-ray Transform) is an integral transform introduced by R. Scott Kemp and Ruaridh Macdonald in 2016.
+The transform allows the structure of a N-dimensional inhomogeneous object to be reconstructed from scalar point measurements taken in the volume external to the object.

 Gunther Uhlmann proved that the K transform exhibits global uniqueness on $\mathbb R^n$, meaning that different objects will always have a different K transform.
-This uniqueness arises by the use of a monotonic, nonlinear transform of the X-ray transform.
-By selecting the exponential function for the transform function, which coincides with attenuation of particles in matter in accordance with the Beer–Lambert law, the K transform can be used to perform tomography of 3-dimensional objects using a low-resolution single-pixel detector.
+This uniqueness arises from the use of a monotone, nonlinear transform of the X-ray transform.
+By selecting the exponential function for the monotone nonlinear function, the behavior of the K transform coincides with attenuation of particles in matter as described by the Beer–Lambert law, and the K transform can therefore be used to perform tomography of objects using a low-resolution single-pixel detector.

+An inversion formula based on a linearization was offered by Lai et al., who also showed that the inversion is stable under certain assumptions.
 A numerical inversion using the BFGS optimization algorithm was explored by Fichtlscherer.